 Cologne is an open-minded city.
 It’s maybe not as beautiful at first look like other cities, but when you walk around, you’ll see that it’s one of the nicest cities in Germany.

-The Altstadt (old town) has some very nice buildings, which lie right at the river Rhine.
+The Altstadt (Cologne’s old town) has some very nice buildings, which lie right at the river Rhine.
 Just next to it is the Cologne cathedral, a UNESCO world heritage site.
 It’s worth the climb up into one of the two towers.

 Cologne is about the atmosphere and its people.
-People in Cologne love their city.
-They have their own dialect and quite a few music bands who sing about the city in these dialects.
+People in Cologne love their city and they have their own dialect and quite a few music bands who sing about the city in these dialects.

-People from South or North Germany won’t be able to understand a word.
-It’s quite a unique music scene.
+People from South or North Germany won’t be able to understand a word, which makes quite a unique music scene.

 What to do in Cologne

-Another highlight is of course the cathedral.
+One of the biggest highlights in the city is of course the Cologne Cathedral.
 You should climb the 386 steps to the top.
-After that, walk across the railroad bridge and there you’ll find the perfect picture of Cologne.
+After that, walk across the Hohenzollern Bridge and from there, you’ll find the perfect picture of Cologne.

-The bridge and the cathedral.
-Maybe wait for sunset or even a bit more until the cathedral and bridge are lighted.
+The bridge and the cathedral are worth a visit at sunset or even just after sunset when the cathedral and bridge are lit up.
 That would make a great photo.

-Most tourists pretty much go to the old town, which is worth walking through and my places mentioned above are at the “Ring”, which are about 10 – 20 minutes walk from the old town.
+Most tourists pretty much go to the old town, which is worth walking through and the breweries Malzmühle and Päffgen are at the “Ring”, about a 10 – 20 minutes walk from the old town.

-There are a few nice breweries in the old town, which are also quite popular with the locals:
+Some other nice breweries in the old town, which are also quite popular with the locals are:

 It’s a little river, set in a very beautiful valley.
 There you’ll find one of the top wine regions of the world!

-You’ll find some nice shops in Ehrenstrasse, but in recent years more and more chains have opened their, which has destroyed the atmosphere a bit.
+If you enjoy shopping, you’ll find some nice shops in Ehrenstrasse, but in recent years more and more chains have opened there, which has destroyed the atmosphere a bit.
 But it’s still worth going there!